 Draper Lake feels like a world apart, and the community design showcases the lake’s rich and diverse natural ecosystem—in fact it’s not uncommon to see wildlife cohabitating throughout the development.
-No property is more than a few hundred yards from the lake or beach, and the green spaces, parks, two community pools and two boathouses are connected through a network of walking paths, bridges and trails.
+No property is more than a few hundred yards from the lake or beach, and the green spaces, parks, two community pools, two boathouses, and 48 foot observation tower are connected through a network of walking paths, bridges and trails.
 Around the lake, homes and structures are set back a minimum of 100 feet to preserve the integrity of the water and views.

 Photos of Draper Lake